Hexylresorcinol

 Hexylresorcinol at a glance

-• A synthetic antioxidant that helps preserve skin’s firmness
+• Helps preserve skin’s firmness

-• Topical use promotes a more even skin tone
+• Promotes a more even skin tone

 Hexylresorcinol description